openfaas/faas/README.md

 * Individual Sponsorships / End-users / Insiders Track 🍻

-  OpenFaaS is free to use and completely open source under the MIT license, however financial backing is required to sustain the effort to maintain and develop the project.
+  OpenFaaS is free to use and completely open-source under the MIT license, however financial backing is required to sustain the effort to maintain and develop the project.

   Users and contributors are encouraged to join their peers in supporting the work through [GitHub Sponsors](https://insiders.openfaas.io/), all tiers gain exclusive access to the [Insiders Track](BACKERS.md)